Winterton-on-Sea is an ancient fishing village some 8 miles north of Great Yarmouth on the B1159.

 We are a small village with around 650 houses and 1,500 inhabitants.

 DO NOT expect amusement arcades or hot dog establishments in our village.
 DO expect a beautiful sandy and largely unspoiled Norfolk beach, dunes so peaceful that the Tern colony has moved here in recent years.

 Our beach has a rare colony of Natterjack Toads and you may well see an Adder or two.

-We "boast" (in no order of importance) a village store stocking almost everything you will need in everyday life, a Post Office which is also a Newsagents and a grocery shop, a Fish & Chip shop serving a full range of products which are always freshly cooked to order and a 300 year old Public House (that's the Pub, not the proprietors) which is Egon Ronay recommended.
-Last here, but certainly not least, is the Beach Café which serves teas & coffees, snacks & meals, beach requisites and, of course a full range of Ice Cream.
+We "boast" (in no order of importance) a Post Office/Newsagent/General store, a General store, a Fish & Chip shop serving a full range of products which are always freshly cooked to order, a 300 year old Public House and a Holiday centre with a restaurant/bar which is open to holiday makers & locals alike.
+Last, but certainly not least, is the Beach Café which serves teas & coffees, snacks & meals, beach requisites and, of course a full range of Ice Cream.
 You should also checkout the Coastwatch station which is just across from the Beach Cafe.

 Winterton-on-Sea is near to, but a world away, from Great Yarmouth and our neighbouring village of Hemsby, which is just one mile away.
 When, after visiting our larger neighbours and you need to relax, spend a few hours with us.
-Our beach, our, dunes, our shops and the eating & drinking facilities at our Public House will all contribute to your enjoyment of your stay.
+Our beach, our dunes, our shops and the eating & drinking facilities at our Public House and the Hermanus will all contribute to your enjoyment of your stay.